Asset grab? Turf war? Tycoon's arrest strikes business climate in Russia

 Some Russian Kremlin watchers speculated that the move against Yevtushenkov could signal a rift between Putin and Medvedev, although Medvedev's downfall has often been predicted in the past and has never come to pass.

-While the rumours fly, it is clear the arrest will further hurt Russia's economy, already brought low by Western sanctions over Moscow's role in the Ukraine crisis.
+While the rumors fly, it is clear the arrest will further hurt Russia's economy, already brought low by Western sanctions over Moscow's role in the Ukraine crisis.